 For additional information concerning oil and natural gas reserves, see Supplemental Information - Disclosures about Oil and Natural Gas Producing Activities - Unaudited, included with the Financial Statements filed as a part of this report.

 The following table sets forth summary information with respect to estimated proved reserves at December 31, 2006.
+(See table F-22 through F-24)

 ESTIMATED PROVED RESERVES As of December 31, 2006